BansalAnkush/Chemical-Effects-on-NPCs/README.md

 The key components of this project are:

-**Benchmarking algorithms** against Google AutoML Vision **5-fold cross-validation** script for manual splitting of training, validation and test datasets **t-SNE visualization** to plot spontaneous and stimulated data of D1 and D2 cell lines for the different chemical conditions
+-**Benchmarking algorithms** against Google AutoML Vision -**5-fold cross-validation** script for manual splitting of training, validation and test datasets -**t-SNE visualization** to plot spontaneous and stimulated data of D1 and D2 cell lines for the different chemical conditions

 **Repository Structure**
 Algorithms_Benchmarking/: Scripts for benchmarking various ML algorithms against Google AutoML Vision